cheikh-kebe/shanksthered/README.md

 <h1 align='center'>👋 Hi, I’m Cheikh Kebe</h1>

 I'm a __Junior FullStack developer__ based in __France__.
 I'm on a professionnal retraining.
 I have always been interested in web developement and working with other people is the best way to move forward.
+I'm currently looking for my first job, if you've some advices, send me a message on my portfolio!!

 <h1 align='center'>Links</h1>

 <p align="center">
-  <a href="https://www.linkedin.com/in/cheikh-kebe-158948127/">My Linkedin</a>
+  <h2><a href="https://www.linkedin.com/in/cheikh-kebe-158948127/">My Linkedin</a></h2>
+  <h2><a href="https://cheikhportfolio.netlify.app">My Portfolio</a></h2>
 </p>

 <h1 align='center'>Stacks</h1>